Jeremy enjoys gaming when not helping manage the college he graduated from.

 Definition: Stale air.

-Usage: Sounding remarkably close to a certain curse word (which are banned in WWF), fug nonetheless accumulates an impressive amount of points for only three letters, and is another superb way to spend U's without Q's.
+Usage: No, we're not talking about your fugly ex.
+Sounding remarkably close to a certain curse word (which are banned in family-friendly WWF), fug nonetheless accumulates an impressive amount of points for only three letters and is another superb way to spend U's without Q's.
 F's themselves earn quite a bit, and many other potent three-letter words use them like fiz, fez, fix, and fub.

 Definition: Alternative spelling of kat (not cat), an evergreen shrub of Africa.